Arab Socialist Ba'ath Party – Iraq Region: Downfall and de-Ba'athification

+At the time of Saddam's fall in April 2003, the Ba'ath Party had 1.5 million members.
 In June 2003, the U.S.-led Coalition Provisional Authority banned the Ba'ath Party, and banned all members of the party's top four tiers from the new government and from public schools and colleges, a move which some criticised for blocking too many experienced people from participating in the new government.
 Thousands were removed from their positions, including doctors, professors, school teachers and bureaucrats.
 Many teachers lost their jobs, causing protests and demonstrations at schools and universities.

 Under the Ba'ath Party, one could not reach high positions in the government or in schools without becoming a party member.
 Membership was also a prerequisite for university admission.
 While many Ba'athists joined for ideological reasons, many more joined as a way to improve their options.
 After much pressure by the U.S., the policy of de-Ba'athification was addressed by the Iraqi government in January 2008 in the highly controversial "Accountability and Justice Act," which was supposed to ease the policy, but which many feared would lead to further dismissals.

 The new Constitution of Iraq, approved by a referendum on 15 October 2005, reaffirmed the Ba'ath Party ban, stating that "No entity or program, under any name, may adopt racism, terrorism, the calling of others infidels, ethnic cleansing, or incite, facilitate, glorify, promote, or justify thereto, especially the Saddamist Ba'ath in Iraq and its symbols, regardless of the name that it adopts.
 This may not be part of the political pluralism in Iraq."

 Some or many of its members in the Iraqi Ba'ath Party who were purged and dismissed went on to join Al-Qaeda in Iraq which eventually morphed into the Islamic State of Iraq and the Levant.